Pubs

 Two Chairmen, pub sign, Westminster, London

 Why on earth would anyone suggest that I might like to visit a pub?
 More to the point, why would someone I’ve never met suggest I might like to visit a pub?
-But that’s exactly what my ether-friend, Adrian, over on Google Plus did.
-It was a few years ago, when A Bit About Britain
+But that’s exactly what my ether-friend, Adrian, over on the late Google Plus network did.
+It was a few years ago, when A

 Two Chairmen Read More »